wxcsdb88/supergloo/README.md

 ## Vision

 At Solo, we believe that companies at any stage of adoption will gain from experiencing multiple service meshes.
 At the early stages of adoption, users will benefit from the ability to experiment with multiple technologies.
-Groups within the same organization may favor different options, making multi-mesh a favorable reality.
+Groups within the same organization may favor different options, making multi-mesh a lasting reality.
 Whether multi-mesh is a transition-phase or the end-game, keeping your options open without compromising on ease-of-use, functionality or flexibility will give early adopters a competitive edge.

 Our vision is to enable multi-mesh, the ability to connect meshes of any type together, across namespaces, across clusters, across clouds.
 All with flat-networking and policy applied at the super-mesh level, rather than repeated at each individual level, without any effort of synchronizing config across meshes.
 The abstraction we seek to provide will allow developers to build a single product that runs on any mesh, or across meshes.